segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 ### Initialization

 When you use Adobe Analytics with Analytics.js, Segment first checks to see if you have any global properties (such as `window.s_account`) or any properties on the `window.s` object, and uses them.
-However, if it doesnt find anything, it uses the **Report Suite ID**, **Tracking Server URL**, and **Tracking Server Secure URL** (optional) you defined in the destination settings in the Segment app.
+However, if it doesn't find anything, it uses the **Report Suite ID**, **Tracking Server URL**, and **Tracking Server Secure URL** (optional) you defined in the destination settings in the Segment app.

 Once these required properties are set, Segment loads `appmeasurement.js` version 2.20.0.